FredrikAppelros/coffee-adventure/chapters/03-functions.coffee.md

 When we're using the REPL we constantly get feedback on what our statements evaluate to.
 This is not the case if we write our code as a *script*.
 A script is a file which contains code that can be run by an *interpreter*.
 The interpreter is the part that is used by the REPL to convert the code that we write into actual instructions that the computer then executes.
 Actually, this file you're reading right now is a script!

 So, to produce any kind of output from a script, we need to send it somewhere.
 That is what `stdout` is for!
 Normally, if you run the script from a terminal, then the text that is sent to `stdout` is printed in the terminal.
-All other statements will be silent and not result in anything being output to the user.
+All other statements will be silent and not result in any output.

 Moving on, to fully understand functions, let's create our own.
 Actually, let's create it in a script.
 Open a new empty file and save it as `myscript.coffee`.
 Now, instead of entering the code into the REPL, write it in this file.